spyysalo/bionlp_st_2011_supporting/README.md

 is justified by the parser with the given model producing arguably the best parses for texts from the biomedical domain.

+**Note:** If you are constructing your own parsing pipeline or don't care for backwards compability with the BioNLP ST 2011 parses.
+It is highly recommended to try out the latest releases of the Charniak-Johnson parser from  [charniak][this repository].

 ### Berkeley Parser ###

 The [Berkeley parser][berkeley] is a modern parser that outputs PTB-style parses.